-At some point in our life many of us find ourselves in a toxic work environment, a difficult relationship, or get blindsided by unexpected loss and life changes.
-Initially we may not be able to see our way out or through but whether by luck, sheer determination, or both, we begin to imagine something different, something better.
+At some point in our life, many of us find ourselves in a toxic work environment, a difficult relationship, or get blindsided by an unexpected loss and life changes.
+Initially, we may not be able to see our way out or through but whether by luck, sheer determination, or both, we begin to imagine something different, something better.

 With clarity comes confidence and with confidence comes the urge for